Fort Lee chaplains a key participant in Operation Allies Welcome

-Volunteers fold, sort and organize donations in support of Operation Allies Welcome on Fort Lee, Virginia, Sept.
-9.

-The items for donation are being requested by the Non-Governmental Organizations taking part in Operation Allies Welcome (formerly Operation Allies Refuge), not Fort Lee.
-The Fort Lee Religious Support Office is supporting the NGOs in their efforts.
-Fort Lee does not endorse these organizations or any other non-federal entity.
+FORT LEE, Va. – Providing religious accommodation for Afghan evacuees and logistical support to volunteers who are receiving and distributing community donations for the newly arriving individuals are two key contributions the chaplain team here has made to Operation Allies Welcome.

-The Department of Defense, through U.S. Northern Command, and in support of the Department of Homeland Security, is providing transportation, temporary housing, medical screening, and general support for at least 50,000 Afghan evacuees at suitable facilities, in permanent or temporary structures, as quickly as possible.
-This initiative provides Afghan personnel e
+The Department of Defense, through U.S. Northern Command and in support of the Department of Homeland Security, is providing transportation, temporary housing, medical screening and general support for at least 50,000 Afghan evacuees at suitable facilities, in permanent or temporary structures, as quickly as possible.
+This initiative provides Afghan personnel essential support at secure locations outside Afghanistan.
+Fort Lee is one of several installations across the nation supporting the effort.

+Col. Thomas E. Allen, the installation’s senior command chaplain, discussed the role his team has played since the standup of Task Force Eagle – an assembly of military, DOD Civilian and contract personnel brought together to carry out the OAW support mission at Fort Lee.

+“Right away, we knew the Afghan evacuees would need a place for worship and prayer, and they predominantly practice the Islam religion,” Allen said.
+“The area had to be suitable for daily prayer, which is an important part of their faith.”

 |Date Taken: